hpides/Performance-Data-Storage/README.md

 # Performance data storage

-Stores received user configurations and performance data.
+Stores received test configurations and performance data.

 ## Note on running in GitLab-CI
 Make sure that your GitLab-Runner uses docker executor.